michellenatali/Data-Science-for-Smart-Environment/README.md

 Using LightGBM and scikit-learn's algorithms chosen for their strength in capturing intricate relationships in energy behavior data.

 5. Model Training:
-Trained selected models, especially LightGBMRegressor, using historical data on energy consumption and production patterns.
+Training the models using LightGBMRegressor and LGBM GPU, using historical data on energy consumption and production patterns.

 6. Evaluation:
 Assessed model effectiveness using the Mean Absolute Error (MAE) metric, providing key insights into predictive accuracy and generalization performance.